preddy727/AzureTerraformTemplates/README.md

 ## Goals of the Lab
 1. Create a customized Ubuntu managed image with Tomcat installed
+2. Store the image in a shared image gallery
-2. Create a Key Vault enabled for disk encryption and a Key
+3. Create a Key Vault enabled for disk encryption and a Key
-3. Deploy a Virtual machine scale set
+4. Deploy a Virtual machine scale set
     * Enable service endpoint for Key Vault.
     * Update key vault access policy to allow scale set subnet.
     * Enable disk encryption extension and associate with key
-4. Access Tomcat webpage
+5. Access Tomcat webpage

 ## Exercises